maxcraig112/Giffy-bot/README.md

 USE NLTK FOR WORD PROCESSING
 CHECK THAT PIXEL 0,0 OF FIRST AND SECOND FRAME REMAINS CONSTANT

-DONE:
+# DONE:
 - Move json files to folder (DONE)
 - work out fix for duplicate gifs being archived (DONE)
 - method for taking list of gifs and archiving (DONE)
-TODO:
-- improve captioning for large and small gifs, large and small text
+- improve captioning for large and small gifs, large and small text (DONE)
+- give option to auto-download Gif when object instantiated (DONE)
+- save gifs with names depending on channel and server sent so errors don't occur (DONE)

+# TODO:
+- convert all cnd.discordapp.com to media.discordapp.net urls in json
 - fix problems where it thinks certain white caption gifs are gifs, and where it thinks some caption gifs aren't gifs
 - implement search by user,guild,global, maybe in class?
 - interface for searching gifs and getting result